chaosotter/basic-games/status.md

 * 33 Challenging Computer Games for TRS-80/Apple/PET
 * BASIC Computer Games
+* Games for Your TI-99/4A
 * Tim Hartnell's Second Giant Book of Computer Games
-* Zappers: Having Fun Programming and Playing 23 Games for the TI-99/4A

 ### Magazines